Woodgrove Centre

-Woodgrove is owned and managed by Central Walk.
+Woodgrove is owned and managed by Central Walk, a subsidiary of Ruby Liu Commercial Investment Corporation led by Liu Weihong.

 History

 Woodgrove Centre opened in 1981 with Eaton's and Woodward's as its tenants.
-Woodward's filed for bankruptcy in 1993 and the space was taken over by The Bay.
+Woodward's filed for bankruptcy in 1993 and the space was taken over by The Bay (Hudson's Bay Company).
 Eaton's closed in 1999 following bankruptcy.
 In 2000, the mall was expanded from 530,000 square feet to 724,713.
 The Bay moved to the former Eaton's location.
-The old Bay/Woodward's space was demolished for a Wal-Mart location which opened on July 11, 2002 after the Country Club Centre location closed the previous day.
+The old Bay/Woodward's space was demolished for a Walmart location which opened on July 11, 2002 after the Country Club Centre location closed the previous day.